What is it & what does it cover?

 You double-check your rear-view mirror and blind spots.
 You look both ways at every stop sign.
-And you’re extra careful when navigating the shopping mall parking lot.
-Yet, collisions can happen to anyone.
-From small fender benders to full-on accidents, collision and upset insurance coverage could help you avoid paying out-of-pocket for damage to your car.
+You’re extra careful when navigating the crowded parking lot.
+And yet, collisions can happen to even the most careful driver!
+From small fender benders to full-on accidents, collision insurance coverage could help you avoid paying out-of-pocket for damage to your car.
 Not sure what it is or whether you need it?
 Stick around, and we’ll explain what collision insurance is, and how it works.

 What is collision insurance coverage?